AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

 | DELETE        | Delete           | URL parameters     |
 +---------------+------------------+--------------------+

-The REST calls in this sample are set up as follows:
+The REST calls in this example are configured as follows:

 .. code:: javascript

 				var deferred = $q.defer();

                 $http({